N-Nitrosodimethylamine: European Union

 In July 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) issued an opinion requiring companies to take measures to limit the presence of nitrosamines in human medicines as far as possible and to ensure levels of these impurities do not exceed set limits.
 Nitrosamines are classified as probable human carcinogens (substances that could cause cancer).
 The limits for nitrosamines in medicines have been set using internationally agreed standards (ICH M7(R1)) based on lifetime exposure.
 Generally, people should not be exposed to a lifetime risk of cancer exceeding 1 in 100,000 from nitrosamines in their medicines.
 EU regulators first became aware of nitrosamines in medicines in mid-2018, and took regulatory actions, including recalling medicines and stopping the use of active substances from certain manufacturers.
 A subsequent CHMP review of sartan blood-pressure medicines in 2019, led to new requirements for the manufacture of sartans, while its 2020 review of ranitidine recommended an EU-wide suspension of ranitidine medicines.

 Chemistry

 The C_{2}N_{2}O core of NDMA is planar, as established by X-ray crystallography.
 The central nitrogen is bound to two methyl groups and the NO group with bond angles of 120°.
 The N-N and N-O distances are 1.32 and 1.26 Å, respectively.

-NDMA forms from a variety of dimethylamine-containing compounds, e.g. hydrolysis of dimethylformamide.
-Dimethylamine is susceptible to oxidation to unsymmetrical dimethylhydrazine, which air-oxidizes to NDMA.
+NDMA forms from a variety of dimethylamine-containing compounds, e.g. during dimethylformamide hydrolysis.
+Dimethylamine can undergo oxidative amination to unsymmetrical dimethylhydrazine, which air-oxidizes to NDMA.

 In the laboratory, NDMA can be synthesised by the reaction of nitrous acid with dimethylamine: